 Just before baking, you’ll want to scrub them — a vegetable scrubbing brush is helpful, although I’ll usually use my hands.

 Next, grab a fork or pairing knife and pierce the potatoes in several places.
-Place them onto a baking sheet lined with parchment paper or foil and then bake in a 400 degree F oven until the potatoes are very soft and are beginning to ooze.
+Place them onto a baking sheet lined with parchment paper or foil and then bake in a 400 degree Fahrenheit oven until the potatoes are very soft and are beginning to ooze.
 Depending on the size, you are looking at 45 minutes to an hour.

-Making a Baked Sweet Potato in Advance
+Baking Sweet Potatoes in Advance

 Sweet Potatoes can be baked in advance!
 Bake the potatoes just as I explained above then let them cool completely (the potatoes will soften and ooze even more as they cool).